Cocoatwix/Pantheon-Wiki-Vue/README.md

 Once a database has been specified, navigate to the api folder and start up the webservice ("node pantheon_server.js").
 Then, navigate to the app folder and start up the app ("npm run serve").

+The Node webservice runs on port 5000 by default, while the Vue app runs on port 8080 by default.

 Check out the GitHub wiki to see more details about the database schema and how to use it.
 The app itself also contains usage into on the "About" page.